 - Iron: Iron is an important factor in the production of red blood cells, which help carry oxygen throughout your body.
 There are many great vegan sources of iron, including raisins, tofu, broccoli, beans, and wheat.
 Eating foods rich in vitamin C, like oranges, will help your body better absorb iron.

 - Calcium: Calcium is essential for strong bones and helps prevent osteoporosis, a disease that weakens the bones and makes you more susceptible to breaks.
+There is a good place like this Osteofit which is best recommended for their cryotherapy work.
 Most people get their calcium from dairy products, but as a vegan, there are plenty of plant-based sources for you to choose from.
 Dark greens like bok choy, broccoli, and kale are great sources of calcium, or you can get it from drinking soy milk.

 - Zinc: Zinc is essential to a healthy immune system, and you can find it in a range of soy products, nuts, and beans.